gold star for USAHOF

 Playing for the Boston Beaneaters for 15 seasons (1894 to 1907) Fred Tenney was somewhat of a trail blazer as he joined professional baseball after playing college ball (in his case, Brown).
 Tenney began as a Catcher but transitioned to First Base where he would be known as one of the better defensive First Basemen in his era.
 Tenney was also a good hitter for Boston as he was six shy of 2,000 Hits with a .300 Batting Average and three top ten finishes in that metric.

-Torre would have a strong start in baseball where he was the runner-up for the National League Rookie of the Year in 1961 and in 1963 he would be named to the National League All Star Team, which would occur for the next five seasons.
+Torre would have a strong start in baseball, finishing second in the 1961 National League Rookie of the Year voting.
+In 1963, he was named to the National League All-Star Team, a feat he repeated for the next five seasons.
 Torre would show off power with four straight 20 Home Run seasons (1964 to 1967) with a solid Batting Average, though he would later be traded to the St. Louis Cardinals.
+He was named the National League MVP in 1971 and was inducted into the Baseball Hall of Fame as a Manager in 2014.
+While he had greater success elsewhere,…

-We have another member of the 1957 World Series Championship team with Del Crandall who would represent Milwaukee in eight All-Star Games.
-Crandall lost a couple of years early due to serving his country during the Korean War but upon his return stateside he established himself as one of the best defensive Catchers in baseball and an elite pitch caller who Pitchers trusted implicitly.
-Crandall won four of the first Gold Gloves issued to Catchers in the National League (the first was win was issued to one person regardless of the league) and had that piece of hardware been issued…
+We have another member of the 1957 World Series Championship team, Del Crandall, who would represent Milwaukee in eight All-Star Games.
+Crandall lost a couple of years early due to serving his country during the Korean War, but upon his return stateside, he established himself as one of the best defensive Catchers in baseball and an elite pitch caller whom pitchers trusted implicitly.
+Crandall won four of the first Gold Gloves issued to Catchers in the National League (the first was won by one person regardless of the league), and had that piece of hardware been issued before 1957, he…

 Brian McCann was one of the top hitting Catchers in the National League for a long period of time.
-From 2006 to 2011 McCann was named an All-Star and in five of those years, he was also a Silver Slugger.
+From 2006 to 2011, McCann was named an All-Star, and in five of those years, he was also a Silver Slugger.
 He would show off good power with seven 20 Home Run seasons with 176 total as a Brave with 1,070 Hits for Atlanta.
-McCann’s defense wasn’t always the best (he allowed a lot of stolen bases) but his above-average offense more than made up for it.
+McCann’s defense wasn’t always the best (he allowed a lot of stolen bases), but his above-average offense more than made up for it.
+McCann returned to the Braves as a Free Agent prior to the 2019 Season…

-Billy Nash was with the Boston Beaneaters ten of his fifteen seasons over two five year stints (1885-89 & 1891-95) and the Third Baseman proved to be a dependable player in both runs.
-Nash was a better than average defensive player at the hot corner and he was decent with his offense.
-Six times he had 140 or more Hits (though he never hit 150) and produced well in the clutch with five years of at least 90 Runs Batted In and he was in the top seven in that statistic six times.
-Nash’s career with the Beaneaters would see…
+Billy Nash was with the Boston Beaneaters for ten of his fifteen seasons over two five-year stints (1885-89 & 1891-95), and the Third Baseman proved to be a dependable player in both runs.
+Nash was a better-than-average defensive player at the hot corner, and he was decent with his offense.
+Six times, he had 140 or more Hits (though he never hit 150) and produced well in the clutch with five years of at least 90 Runs Batted In, and he was in the top seven in that statistic six times.
+Nash’s career with the Beaneaters would see him accumulate…